blink1073/specifications/source/unified-test-format/unified-test-format.rst

 Executing a Test
 ~~~~~~~~~~~~~~~~

-The instructions in this section apply for each `test`_ occuring in a test file
+The instructions in this section apply for each `test`_ occurring in a test file
 loaded by the test runner.
 After processing a test, test runners MUST reset
 any internal state that resulted from doing so.
 For example, the `Entity Map`_
 created for one test MUST NOT be shared with another.